great-expectations/great_expectations/docs/terms/data_assistant.md

 ### Easy profiling

-Data Assistants function as pre-configured Profilers.
+Data Assistants can function as pre-configured Profilers.
 Since you can access them directly from your Data Context, they are easily accessible.
-This ensures that they will always provide a quick, simple entry point to creating Expectations and Profiling your data.
+This ensures that they will always provide a quick, simple entry point to creating Expectations and <TechnicalTag tag="profiling" text="Profiling" /> your data.
 However, the rules implemented by a Data Assistant are fully exposed in the parameters for its `run(...)` method.
 This means that while you can use a Data Assistant easily out of the box, you can also customize it behavior to take advantage of the domain knowledge possessed by subject-matter experts.

 ### Multi-Batch introspection